maybe saying vroom, backwards would make it back up. Moorv.”

 -- Beverly Cleary, Ralph S. Mouse

-I hold a MFA from the Design and Technology Program at Parsons New School of Design and was a Fashion Designer in my previous career.
+Kaho holds a MFA in Design and Technology from Parsons New School of Design and was a Fashion Designer in her previous career.